Understanding Flow Behaviors of Supercooled Liquids by Embodying Solid-Liquid Duality at Particle Level: DISCUSSION: A MODEL ANALYSIS

 where $g_2^{-2}(r)$ is the ($l=2,m=-2$) coefficient of the spherical harmonic expansion of the global pair distribution function $g(\boldsymbol{r})$, and $g_\mathrm{eq}(r)$ is $g(\boldsymbol{r})$ at the undeformed state.
 Equation~\ref{eq:g2m2} suggests that $g_{2,i}^{-2}$ directly reflects the strain of the local configuration of particle $i$.
-Now, it is crucial to verify that if the strain variable $\gamma$ in the PEL framework, which can be calculated with the SGR model, can describe the configurational distortion reflected by $g_{2,i}^{-2}$ under steady shear.
-For this purpose, we perform the following calculations by employing the SGR model given by Eqs.~\ref{eq:sgr_eq} -- \ref{eq:sgr_rho_E}.
+Now, it is crucial to verify if the strain variable $\gamma$ in the activation picture, which can be calculated with the SGR model, can describe the configurational distortion reflected by $g_{2,i}^{-2}$ under steady shear.
+For this purpose, we perform the following calculations by employing the SGR model given by equations~\ref{eq:sgr_eq} -- \ref{eq:sgr_rho_E}.

-According to Eq.~\ref{eq:sgr_eq}, it can be demonstrated that the distribution of local strain $\gamma$ under steady shear is given by the following equation \cite{cates1997prl, sollich1998pre}:
+According to equation~\ref{eq:sgr_eq}, it can be demonstrated that the distribution of local strain $\gamma$ under steady shear is given by the following equation \cite{cates1997prl, sollich1998pre}:

 where $g(E_\mathrm{b})=\dot{\gamma}\mathrm{e}^{E_\mathrm{b}/k_\mathrm{B}T}/\Gamma$.
 With the preceding equation, we can find the average local strain $\bar{\gamma}$ under steady shear by: